Categories

 I started out as a journalist in Bangalore, reporting on startups and tech; basically asking CEOs why they were losing millions, then editing their responses into something that sounded smart.

-Then I freelanced: gaming, real estate, energy… If it existed, I had a take.
+Then I freelanced: gaming, real estate, startups, energy… If it existed, I had a take.

 I also worked on India’s official investment portal, Indbiz.gov.in, which was like running the world’s most stressful blog.
 Imagine trying to write about FDI trends while knowing one punctuation error could cause an international incident.

-Somewhere in between, I worked as a copywriter for an EV battery company, managing to get people to ‘like’ lithium-ion posts on LinkedIn.
+Somewhere in between, I worked as a copywriter for an EV battery company, managing to get people to engage with lithium-ion posts on LinkedIn.

 Wanting to move from just writing stories to shaping them strategically, I came to the US for pursuing a Master’s degree in Communication at Rochester Institute of Technology.
-And that’s where motorsports took me over: first with the Formula SAE racing team, and now interning with a NASCAR driver, building sponsor decks, pitching brands, and solving core communication problems as my Capstone.
+And that’s where motorsports took me over: first with the Formula SAE racing team, then an internship with the NASCAR driver Brennan Poole (building sponsor decks, pitching brands) and currently, I have just solved a core communication problem for the Baja SAE team as my capstone project.

 What I bring to the table